django-cms/docs/docs/explanation/commonly_used_plugins.rst

 to get started with a reliable project set-up.
 We recommend them for new users of django CMS in particular.

-At this point in time not all are compatible with versions 4 of django CMS or above.
+At this point in time, not all are compatible with versions 4 of django CMS or above.
 Please see those two lists:

 Recommended with Version 4 of django CMS